Tandon245/coffeeMachineSimulator/readme.md

 A Java console application that simulates a coffee machine.
 This program allows users to buy coffee, fill ingredients, take money, and view the current status of the coffee machine.
 It supports multiple coffee types with different ingredient requirements and prices.

+## Technologies Used

+- **Java**: The project is implemented in Java, a versatile and widely-used programming language.

 ## Features

 - Buy Coffee: Users can choose from Espresso, Latte, and Cappuccino.
 The program checks for ingredient availability and deducts money from the machine.